AqwamCreates/DataPredict/docs/HighValueProjectTutorials/TeamBalancingSystems.md

   * Uses two-player combat data pairs (player + ally or player + enemy) to determine player's win rate.

-  * Due to combat data pair nature for this model, it will likely lead to combinatorial explosion.
+  * Due to combat data pairing nature for this model, it will likely lead to combinatorial explosion.